-"Subscription Settlement Cut-Off" means in respect of the payment of subscription proceeds, the relevant currency cut-off, after a valid subscription for Shares has been received by the Administrator, (which for EUR Share Classes is 14.00 Irish time) three (3) Business Days after the relevant Subscription Day, or such other time as the Directors, in consultation with the Manager, may determine and notify the Shareholders in advance.
-If cleared funds are not received from the subscriber by the Subscription Settlement Cut-Off, then any interest costs and/or directly related charges will be reimbursed by the subscriber unless otherwise agreed by the Directors at their absolute discretion.
+"Subscription Settlement Cut-Off"

+means in respect of the payment of subscription proceeds, the relevant currency cut-off, after a valid subscription for Shares has been received by the Administrator, (which for EUR Share Classes is 14.00 Irish time) three (3) Business Days after the relevant Subscription Day, or such other time as the Directors, in consultation with the Manager, may determine and notify the Shareholders in advance.
+If cleared funds are not received from the subscriber by the Subscription Settlement Cutmeans Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment and amending Regulation (EU) 2019/2088, as amended.

+Off, then any interest costs and/or directly related charges will be reimbursed by the subscriber unless otherwise agreed by the Directors at their absolute discretion.
 Further details are set out in the Prospectus under the section entitled 'Subscription Procedure' under the main heading 'The Shares and Subscriptions'.